-In contrast to the common belief that neurons code information only in their mean firing rate, deCharms et al. (1995) have shown that there is another possibility of coding, based on the relative timing of spikes from different neurons.
+In contrast to the common belief that neurons code information only in their mean firing rate, deCharms and Merzenich have shown that there is another possibility of coding, based on the relative timing of spikes from different neurons [3].
 We have replicated their results in a neural model.
-Conceptually, this idea is not new, and the underlying firing pattern may be even more complicated than just synchronous firing, as in synfire chains (Abeles et al. 1993) or arbitrary firing patterns (Gerstner et al. 1993) or with respect to an internal neuronal clock (Hopfield 1995).
+Conceptually, this idea is not new, and the underlying firing pattern may be even more complicated than just synchronous firing, as in synfire chains [1] or arbitrary firing patterns [5] or with respect to an internal neuronal clock [6].

 What is new here is the observation that relative spike timing might be used in a noisy mode of operation.
-For this regime, it has commonly been assumed that the only way to get at reliable information transmission should be based on a rate code (Shadlen and Newsome 1994).
+For this regime, it has commonly been assumed that the only way to get at reliable information transmission should be based on a rate code [9].
 But there is increasing evidence for the possibility of temporal codes.
-First, it has been shown by Mainen and Sejnowski (1995) that neocortical neurons fire very reliably if driven mainly by input fluctuations instead of a constant current.
+First, it has been shown that neocortical neurons fire very reliably if driven mainly by input fluctuations instead of a constant current [7].
 Therefore, the well known high variability in cortical spike firing times might reflect a high variability in the input to a neuron instead of intrinsic noise due to the spike generation process.
 Second, correlations in firing times between neurons tuned to similar stimulus features are omnipresent, but they have usually been interpreted as an artifact of common stimulation causing redundancy and having no use.
 Recently, this interpretation has been questioned.
-In the visual system, correlations seem to improve stimulus representation on the level of the retina (Meister et al. 1995) as well as the LGN (Dan et al. 1996).
-In the auditory system, deCharms et al. (1995) provided evidence for the crucial role of correlations in stimulus representations.
+In the visual system, correlations seem to improve stimulus representation on the level of the retina [8] as well as the LGN [2].
+In the auditory system, [3] provided evidence for the crucial role of correlations in stimulus representations.
 Their study was the starting point for the model presented here.
 We do not claim to have reproduced every single detail of their data.
 For this, a biophysically more realistic model should be appropriate.
 But we have shown here how such a code might work naturally and reliably even in a noisy environment.